freon4dsl/Freon4dsl/notes/freon-bugs.md

 ## Incorrect projection for expression

-**Description:**  When the AST specifies a specific expression, e.g. for `DocuProject.InsurancePart.risk`, the editor creates a generaic expression projection with a pre- and post- action box.
+**Description:**  When the AST specifies a specific expression, e.g. for `InsuranceModel.InsurancePart.risk`, the editor creates a generaic expression projection with a pre- and post- action box.

 **Problem:** This is incorrect, as only a NumberLiteralExpression is allowed.